 Most people’s typical idea of a beach is a coastal strip of sand with coconut trees and sunshine.
 But in Ilocos Norte, things are different.
-La Paz Sand Dunes, which are collectively a protected coastal desert and a beach, attracts tourist because of the countless, non-beach activities that guests can do, such as: road trips.
+La Paz Sand Dunes, which are collectively a protected coastal desert and a beach, attracts tourists because of the countless, non-beach activities that guests can do, such as road trips.

 Lakbay Norte is an annual program by the NPVB that invites travel bloggers, print media and other personalities to the wonderful province of Ilocos Norte.
 We have also explored Bulacan, Tarlac, La Union, and Ilocos Sur as part of this wonderful adventure this year.